spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Wait until it finishes to delete the cluster.

 </Tabs.TabPane>
 </Tabs>

 <br />

 To verify the execution of the deletion, open the Palette Dashboard and, from the left **Main Menu** click on the **Cluster** panel to access the clusters page.
 From there, you can see the cluster is deleting

 ![Deleting cluster](deploy-k8s-cluster/deleting_cluster.png)

 <br />

 # Next Steps

-In this tutorial, you learned about Palette and Cluster Mode.
+In this tutorial, you learned about Palette and the Cluster Mode.
 You created a cluster profile, that is a template with the layers definition required to deploy the cluster, and then deployed the cluster on your preferred cloud service provider.
-On top of that cluster, you added configuration of the Hello Universe application and deployed it.
-To do that you can use either Palette's user interface or Terraform configuration files.
+On top of that cluster, you added the configuration of the *Hello Universe* application and deployed it.
+To do that you can use either Palette's dashboard or Terraform configuration files.

 Palette assures consistency across workload cluster deployments and enables developers to quickly deploy applications into a Kubernetes environment with little or no prior Kubernetes knowledge.
-In a matter of minutes, you deployed a new Kubernetes cluster and deployed an application on it.
+In a matter of minutes, you were able to provision a new Kubernetes cluster and deploy an application on it.

 To learn more about Palette and its capabilities.
 <br />